tradervue/api-docs/README.md

 that uses JSON for serialization, and HTTP Basic authentication over SSL.
 The API is a work in progress; currently, the only endpoints available are for importing trade data.

+Refer to the [change log](https://github.com/tradervue/api-docs/blob/master/CHANGELOG.md) for the history of API changes.

 Making a request
 ----------------